remic-othr/OpenMIBOOD/README.md

 | CHAOS | https://doi.org/10.1016/j.media.2020.101950 |  https://chaos.grand-challenge.org/Combined_Healthy_Abdominal_Organ_Segmentation/,   https://doi.org/10.5281/zenodo.3362844   |

 ## Updates
+- **23 Oct, 2025**: Due to bugs identified in the NNGuide and ViM postprocessors, we have re-run the experiments and updated our [paper on arXiv](https://arxiv.org/abs/2503.16247).
+As a result, ViM’s ranking changed from 2nd to 4th.
 - **14 Mar, 2025**: Repository corresponding to OpenMIBOOD released on github.
 - **26 Feb, 2025**: OpenMIBOOD full paper is accepted at the CVPR 2025 conference.
 Check the report [here](https://openaccess.thecvf.com/content/CVPR2025/html/Gutbrod_OpenMIBOOD_Open_Medical_Imaging_Benchmarks_for_Out-Of-Distribution_Detection_CVPR_2025_paper.html).